Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationCommon/README.md

 ## Key concepts

 ### CommunicationTokenCredential
-A `CommunicationTokenCredential` authenticates a user with Communication Services, such as Chat or Calling.
+The `CommunicationTokenCredential` object is used to authenticate a user with Communication Services, such as Chat or Calling.
 It optionally provides an auto-refresh mechanism to ensure a continuously stable authentication state during communications.

-User tokens are created by the application developer using the Communication Administration SDK - once created, they are provided to the various Communication Services client libraries by way of a `CommunicationTokenCredential` object.
+Depending on your scenario, you may want to initialize the `CommunicationTokenCredential` with:

+- a static token (suitable for short-lived clients used to e.g. send one-off Chat messages) or
+- a callback function that ensures a continuous authentication state (ideal e.g. for long Calling sessions).

+The tokens supplied to the `CommunicationTokenCredential` either through the constructor or via the token refresher callback can be obtained using the Azure Communication Identity library.

 ## Examples
 The following sections provide several code snippets showing different ways to use a `CommunicationTokenCredential`: